 Ambassadors are some of the most important people on our team.
 They connect us with their campuses and directly engage their peers.
 Ambassadors help us host events, write articles for our student newspaper, liaise with faculty and administrators, provide feedback and suggestions for improving our program offerings, and help our organization expand by engaging with student leaders at their home institution and on campuses across the nation.Apply to become an AmbassadorAmbassador Writing Program Submissions

 Available to college students entering their sophomore, junior, and senior years, our internship program is a great opportunity to work alongside our team in Washington, D.C.
-Interns assist with a wide range of activities, including marketing/communications, social media, event development and production, and policy research.
+Interns assist with a wide range of activities, including marketing/communications, social media, and event development/production.
 Our interns work with our team three days a week, enabling them to maximize their time in Washington, D.C. by pursuing volunteer opportunities, professional programs, and unpaid internship experiences.
 Students in this program receive a monthly stipend and housing.This program is not accepting applications at this time.
 Check back soon!

-Our Scholar Program is available to graduating seniors, young professionals, and current graduate students.
+Our Scholar Program is available to rising seniors, graduating seniors, recent graduates, and current graduate students.
 Applicants identify a project that aligns with our mission and submit a proposal outlining the problem they hope to solve, their project goals, a detailed workplan, and expected deliverables and outcomes.
 Successful applicants are invited to work at our offices in Washington, D.C., where our team helps them turn their project idea into a program.
 Scholar tenures last eight to 12 weeks, during which Scholars receive a stipend and housing.This program is not accepting applications at this time.
 Check back soon!

 During the academic year, our team travels to college campuses across the country and delivers policy presentations.
 Tour events feature 20 minutes of presentation followed by 40 minutes of student-directed and solution-oriented discussion.
 Our 2019-2020 national tours will offer presentations on Social Security, Medicare, and student loans.*Want to bring us to your campus or organization?
 Click here.